-One patrol I remember, our mission was to pick up an Army Ranger who had been humping with the ARVN for a couple of weeks, and was heading back to his Headquarters to debrief.
+One patrol I remember, part of our mission was to pick up an Advisor, an Army Ranger who had been humping with the ARVN for a couple of weeks, and was heading back to his Headquarters to debrief.

 The pickup was very uneventful, we went to the pre-arranged place in the river, beached the boat and he climbed aboard.
 But what makes this mission memorable was what happened on the way back downriver.